ios-factor/ios-factor.com/index.md

 iOS-factor covers the bigger-picture iOS app development processes and architecture decisions and will not cover any language specific challenges.

-This is a living project, maintained by the community.
+This is a living project, maintained by the iOS developer community.
 You can find the full source on [GitHub](https://github.com/ios-factor/ios-factor.com) and update existing pages or add new factors.

 -----